|

 on 17 April 1943 and is commemorated on the Tower Hill Memorial,

-He was the son of Thomas Cecil and Harriet
+He was the son of Thomas Cecil Wall and his

 "dearly loved